shriv/jekyll-now/_posts/2018-09-20-Fuel-Stations-Analysis-Part-2.md

-In the previous section, we obtained and plotted locations of Z and BP stations in Wellington, New Zealand.
+In the [previous post](https://shriv.github.io/Fuel-Stations-Analysis-Part-1/), we obtained and plotted locations of Z and BP stations in Wellington, New Zealand.
 We could see some differences in the coverage of Z vs. BP but there was no articulation of these differences.
 In this post, we'll use network analysis to generate a structural picture of the two fuel station networks.
 We'll also compare the two brands with commonly used network metrics.

 We build up the abstract network in 4 steps:
 - Get fuel stations in region